prilr/cloudlinux-documentation/docs/cloudlinuxos/cloudlinux_os_kernel/README.md

 ## Umask behavior

 :::tip Note
-CloudLinux OS 6, CloudLinux OS 6 hybrid, CloudLinux OS 7, CloudLinux OS 7 hybrid kernels.
+CloudLinux OS 7, CloudLinux OS 7 hybrid kernels
 :::

 Starting from the kernel module **lve-kmod-2.0-10**, the behavior of umask is changed.

 Now, when entering LVE task's original umask value is preserved, instead of using LVE's umask value.
-This behavior is typical for all kernels: CloudLinux OS 6, CloudLinux OS 6 hybrid, CloudLinux OS 7, CloudLinux OS 7 hybrid kernels.
+This behavior is typical for all kernels: CloudLinux OS 7, CloudLinux OS 7 hybrid kernels.

 ## IO limits latency